citrix/provisioning-services-sdk/docs/index.md

 This document provides the information needed to use this interface.

 ## Using the SOAP Server Interface
-Use the information that follows to manage a Provisioning Service’s implementation from the SOAP SERVER interface.
+Use the information that follows to manage a Citrix Provisioning implementation from the SOAP SERVER interface.
 The SOAP API permits you to do everything that can be done using the Console.

 ## Client Proxy